KellerJordan/cifar10-zoo/airbench_ablations/scaling/README.md

 # Scaling

-We develop a variant of airbench which reaches 96% accuracy (>= full ResNet-18 training).
+We develop a variant of airbench which reaches 96% accuracy (~= full ResNet-18 training).
-This is a harder target which ends up requiring 20x more compute.
+This is a harder target which requires 20x more compute.

 We use a larger network that contains 10 convolutional layers, residual connections, and a total of 12,721,208 parameters.